hannorein/rebound/README.md

   You can change the viewing angle of the camera with your mouse or by pressing the `r` key.

+*  **examples/prdrag**

+  This example is using the following modules:
+  `gravity_direct.c`
+  `boundaries_open.c`
+  `integrator_ias15.c`
+  `collisions_none.c`

+  This example provides an implementation of the Poynting-Robertson effect.
+The code is using the IAS15 integrator which is ideally suited for this velocity dependent force.

 *  **examples/restarting_simulation**